 When Adam fell into sin, the result was every one of his descendants (which is each one of us, regardless of ethnicity/religion/color or anything else that people might use to divide people into different groups) also became “infected” with his spiritual DNA, the sin nature.

 David mourned this fact in Psalm 51:7 Tanakh (Psalm 51:5 OT.)
 “Behold, with iniquity I was formed, and with sin my mother conceived me.”
 This does not mean that his mother bore him illegitimately.
 His mother had inherited a sin nature from her parents, and they from their parents, and so on.
 David inherited this from his parents, just as we all do.

-Even more difficult to understand is that even when we do things that are “good”, without being saved (receiving salvation) they are coming from a body that is tainted (Isaiah 64:5 Tanakh [Isaiah 64:6 OT].)
+Even if we live as “upright” and “good” a life as possible, every single thing we do is out of the body of a sinner as a result of the inherited sin nature.
+(Isaiah 64:5 Tanakh [Isaiah 64:6 OT].)
 “And we all have become like one unclean, and like a discarded garment are all our righteous deeds, and we all have withered like a leaf, and our iniquities carry us away like the wind.”

 It is like a dirty pitcher pouring out the water contained in it.
 There will be contaminants in the water because the pitcher is not perfectly clean.
 It is the same with us.
 We have inherited the spiritual DNA of our original ancestor, Adam.
 We are not clean.
 Spiritually we are dead, separated from God.